Essential Skills for Entertainment Technicians

 The cost for your first subject exam is $40.
 Upon successful completion of a subject exam, you will receive a discount code to take your next exam at 50% off.
 The cost of the online exam includes the practical exam as well.
 Practical exams will always be offered at USITT's annual conference and around the country periodically when feasible.

 The next round of practical exams in Rigging, Lighting & Electrics and Costuming will be offered in St. Louis in conjunction with the Annual Conference on Wed.
 3/8 from 10am- 5pm at a local venue.
 Testing slots will be limited and the participant will have had to pass both the pre-requisite, Basic Terms & Safety and their subject specific online exams by 2/28/2016.
-Testing time sign-ups will begin in Jan.
-2017 and continue until full or 3/3/17.
-Please check back here in December 2016 for updates and details.
+Testing time sign-ups will begin in 2/1/2017 and continue until full or 3/3/17.

 A lexicon of terminology for the industry has been created.
 You can download this list on your Apple or Android.